alxgb/sip-parser/README.md

 ## API basics

 The primary classes exposed by the library are `SipMessage` and `SdpMessage`.
 Their usage is fairly straight forward, simply call the static function `cls.from_string(<msg_str>)` and that will parse the provided message.
-An exception will be thrown if the message is considered malformed. `SipMessage` works slightly differently, first create an instance of it and then call `parse(<msg_str>)`.
-This will update the `SipMessage` object fields accordingly.
+An exception will be thrown if the message is considered malformed.

 ## Examples